Undertone0809/promptulate/docs/use_cases/chat_usage.md

+> All your need is a `pne.chat()` function.
+A powerful and easy-to-use function covers 90% of LLM application scenarios.

 # Chat
 `pne.chat()` is an awesome function, you can use **tools, formatted output, different llm** in this function.

+## Best Practice

+Here are some tips for using `pne.chat()`.
+Even though pne provides many modules, in 90% of LLM application development scenarios, you only need to use the pne.chat () function, so you only need to start with chat to understand the use of pne, and when you need to use additional modules, you can learn more about the features and use of other modules.

 `pne.chat()` integrate the ability of [litellm](https://github.com/BerriAI/litellm).
 It means you can call all LLM APIs using the OpenAI format.
 Use Bedrock, Azure, OpenAI, Cohere, Anthropic, Ollama, Sagemaker, HuggingFace, Replicate (100+ LLMs).
 Now let's take a look at how to use it.